-ARTICLE C7 - VERBAL PRESENTATION JUDGING (180 points)
+ARTICLE C8 - VERBAL PRESENTATION JUDGING (180 points)

-The Verbal Presentation Judges will assess each teams' 10 minute verbal presentation across the areas of technique, composition and subject matter:
+The Verbal Presentation Judges will assess each teams' 10-minute Verbal Presentation across the areas of technique, composition and subject matter:

-- Presentation technique - Use of visual aids effective use of multimedia and / or other 'props' - Team contribution effective participation by all team members - Engagement levels of enthusiasm, energy, audience interest and excitement - Presentation composition - o Concepts clarification clear and concise explanations where required - Use of time how effectively was the 10 minutes used - Presentation structure overview explained and connection between topics - Subject Matter (the topics which need to be talked about) - Innovation detail key innovations related to car design, project management, marketing or any other aspect of the team's project - Collaboration detail any partnerships or mentoring from outside the team and justify in terms of improving project outcomes - Learning experiences explain how the F1 in Schools project has benefited team members
+- Technique - Use of visual aids effective use of multimedia and / or other 'props' - Team contribution effective participation by all team members - Engagement levels of enthusiasm, energy, audience interest and excitement - Composition - Concepts clarification clear and concise explanations where required - Use of time how effectively was the 10 minutes used - Presentation structure overview explained and connection between topics - Subject - Innovation detail key innovations related to car design, project management, marketing or any other aspect of the team's project - Collaboration detail any partnerships or mentoring from outside the team and justify in terms of improving project outcomes - Learning experiences explain how the F1 in Schools project has benefited team members each infringement of the above criteria.

-Refer to the Verbal Presentation judging score card for detailed point scoring and key performance indicator information.
+Refer to the Verbal Presentation judging scorecard for detailed point scoring and key performance indicator information.